Files / United States

 Key Chapter Title List

-This report was published in a revised version by the Center for Strategic and Budgetary Assessments in 2017, aiming to address the fundamental shift in the U.S. national security environment since the end of the Cold War.
+This report was released in a revised version by the Center for Strategic and Budgetary Assessments in 2017, aiming to address the fundamental shift in the U.S. national security environment since the end of the Cold War.
 The report begins by stating that the United States is entering a new era dominated by great power competition.
-The continuous enhancement of Chinese and Russian military capabilities and their willingness to challenge the international order are replacing transnational terrorism as the primary concern for U.S. military planners.
-This shift requires the U.S. Navy to fundamentally adjust its fleet architecture, operational concepts, deployment posture, and readiness processes.
+The continuous enhancement of military capabilities by China and Russia, along with their willingness to challenge the international order, is replacing transnational terrorism as the primary concern for U.S. military planners.
+This transformation requires the U.S. Navy to fundamentally adjust its fleet architecture, operational concepts, deployment posture, and readiness processes.

-The core argument of the report is that the U.S. Navy needs to transition from an "existence-based" fleet emphasizing "efficiency" over the past three decades to a "deterrence-based" fleet emphasizing "effectiveness."
-Facing the ability of potential adversaries like China and Russia to use "reconnaissance-strike complexes" and "gray zone" tactics to seek rapid faits accomplis, the traditional "punishment-after-the-fact" deterrence model is no longer sufficient.
-The report advocates for a return to the Cold War-era concept of conventional deterrence through "denial and punishment," which relies on forward-deployed naval forces capable of rapidly thwarting an aggressor's objectives in the early stages of a conflict or compelling them to cease aggression by attacking their high-value targets.
+The core argument of the report is that the U.S. Navy needs to shift from a presence-focused fleet emphasizing efficiency over the past three decades to a deterrence-focused fleet emphasizing effectiveness.
+In response to the ability of potential adversaries like China and Russia to use reconnaissance-strike complexes and gray zone tactics to seek rapid faits accomplis, the traditional model of deterrence through post-facto punishment has proven inadequate.
+The report advocates for a return to the Cold War-era concept of conventional deterrence through denial and punishment.
+This relies on forward-deployed naval forces capable of rapidly thwarting an aggressor's objectives in the early stages of a conflict or compelling them to cease aggression by attacking their high-value targets.

 The report ultimately translates the aforementioned strategic, conceptual, and posture requirements into a specific fleet composition proposal.
-The proposed fleet includes 340 manned combatant ships calculated under current rules (totaling 382 manned vessels), along with 40 Extra Large Unmanned Surface Vessels (XLUSVs), 40 Extra Large Unmanned Undersea Vehicles (XLUUVs), and a large number of unmanned aerial vehicles and maritime patrol aircraft.
-The report estimates that the shipbuilding and operational costs of implementing this architecture would be approximately 10-20% higher than the plan outlined in the Navy's FY2017 budget draft but argues this is a necessary investment to maintain U.S. competitive advantage.
+The proposed fleet includes 340 manned combatant ships under current counting rules (totaling 382 manned vessels), along with 40 Extra Large Unmanned Surface Vessels (XLUSVs), 40 Extra Large Unmanned Undersea Vehicles (XLUUVs), and a large number of unmanned aerial vehicles and patrol aircraft.
+The report estimates that the shipbuilding and operational costs for implementing this architecture would be approximately 10-20% higher than the plan outlined in the Navy's FY2017 budget draft.
+However, it argues this is a necessary investment to maintain U.S. competitive advantage.